Ohio State star Young returns with “chip on my shoulder”

 BIG STAGE

 ESPN’s “College GameDay” show is in town, the 46th time the show has originated from Columbus.
-The FOX network, which is broadcasting the game, starts its “Big Noon Kickoff” show featuring former Ohio State coach Urban Meyer as an analyst.
+Fox, which is broadcasting the game, starts its “Big Noon Kickoff” show featuring former Ohio State coach Urban Meyer as an analyst.
 The Big Ten network’s “BTN Tailgate” is also lined up.
-The shows will be staged at various locations inside and outside of Ohio Stadium.
+The shows will be staged at various locations inside and outside Ohio Stadium.

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25